ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 Create the `PlayerLeft` function just above the `DisablePlayer` function.
 This function will handle cleaning up all the cosmetic items attached to the player when they leave the game.
-It will loop over the cosmetic categories, check the object is valid, and destroy them.
+It will loop over the cosmetic categories, check whether the object is valid, and destroy them.
 If you don't do this, then when the player leaves, the cosmetic items will be left in the world.

 ### Create EquipCosmetic Function